Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches

-As yet, we have not determined whether a single-pole resonator is an optimal detection circuit.
-We may generalize our treatment for the resonator to a single-moded, inductively coupled detector read out by a scattering-mode amplifier.
-The prescription for doing so is displayed in Fig. \ref{fig:ReactiveScattering}.
+Fig. \ref{fig:ReactiveScattering} illustrates the generalization of our resonator treatment to a single-moded detector coupled through an equivalent inductance to the dark matter signal and read out by a scattering-mode amplifier.

-As in the case of the single-pole resonator, the dark-matter signal presents as a voltage in series with the pickup inductor $L_{\rm PU}$, with spectrum described by (\ref{eq:SVV_DM}) and (\ref{eq:E_DM}).
-As before, we assume that the amplitude, frequency distribution, and direction of the dark-matter field are constant during the scan, and that the pickup inductor's linear dimensions are much smaller than the coherence length.
+As in the case of the single-pole resonator, the dark-matter signal presents as a voltage in series with the pickup inductor $L_{\rm PU}$, with spectrum described by (\ref{eq:SVV_DM}) and (\ref{eq:UDM_def}).
 The inductor is inevitably accompanied by some loss, denoted as the frequency-dependent quantity $R(\nu)$.
-The resistance is replaced by a transmission line on which thermal noise and zero-point-fluctuation noise enter the system, and on which power is carried away as dissipation.
-The signals are fed through the matching network to an amplifier.
+The resistance is replaced by a transmission line.
+The signal and noise from the LR source are fed through the matching network to an amplifier.

 The signal source and matching network are represented by one $2\times 2$ scattering matrix, denoted here as $S^{(1)}(\nu)$: